rmraya/OpenXLIFF/src/com/maxprograms/converters/json/README.md

 # JSON Filter Configuration Files

-Configuration files for JSON filter are defined in a JSON file with these fields:
+Configuration files for JSON filter are defined in a JSON file that contains two arrays:

 - `traslatable`: array of JSON objects that define translatable keys
 - `ignorable`: array of strings listing ignorable keys

+Configuration files must be written using UTF-8 character set without a byte order mark (BOM).

 ## Translatable Object Fields

 - `sourceKey`: key for the value to use as source text